NativeScript/docs-v7/getting-started.md

 var validator = require("email-validator/index");
 ```

-> **Note**: In this case, you need to explicitly point to the validator module's `index.js` file.
+> **NOTE**: In this case, you need to explicitly point to the validator module's `index.js` file.
 The NativeScript framework is configured to look at the `"main"` value in an npm module's `package.json` file.
 In the case of this particular module, the `"main"` value is simply `"index"` (rather than `"index.js"`) so you need to reference the index file directly.
 If this package's `"main"` were set to `"index.js"`, you could use the simpler `require("email-validator")`.

 To make use of this validator, add a function to `user-view-model.js`, right above the line `return viewModel`: